TELLProtocol/TXExplain/README.md

 # TXExplain (Arbitrum)

-Explain My Transaction is a **read-only Arbitrum tool** that converts raw blockchain transactions into **clear, human-readable explanations**, helping users understand what actually happened on-chain and identify potential risks.
+TXExplain is a **read-only Arbitrum tool** that converts raw blockchain transactions into **clear, human-readable explanations**, helping users understand what actually happened on-chain and identify potential risks.

 Paste any Arbitrum transaction hash and instantly see:
 - What type of transaction it was